PowerShell/vscode-powershell/examples/README.md

 ## Feedback

 We would love to hear your feedback!
 Please post feature requests or issue reports on our [GitHub issues page](http://github.com/PowerShell/vscode-powershell).

 If you are experiencing any errors or crashes, please include the following two log files:

-- The language service log file: `$env:USERPROFILE\.vscode\extensions\ms-vscode.PowerShell\bin\EditorServices.log`
+- The language service log file: `$Home\.vscode\extensions\ms-vscode.PowerShell-<version>\bin\EditorServices.log`
-- The debugging service log file: `$env:USERPROFILE\.vscode\extensions\ms-vscode.PowerShell\bin\DebugService.log`
+- The debugging service log file: `$Home\.vscode\extensions\ms-vscode.PowerShell-<version>\bin\DebugService.log`
   - NOTE: This file may not exist if you haven't use the debugger yet.
+Replace `<version>` in the paths above with the version number of the extension.